scholarslab/omeka-svn-converter/README.md

 ## Organizations vs. User Accounts
-If the github organization name parameter is set in the config.yml file, the rake script will migrate the repository to the organization, assuming the supplied github user account has access privileges.
+If the github organization name parameter is set in the config.yml file, the rake script will migrate the repository to the organization, assuming the github user account has access privileges.
 If the organization name is left blank, the script will migrate the repository directly to the individual user account.